-This suggested one-day-at-a-time attitude can be found among those who continue to work through the twelve steps, maintain connection with the sacraments, and connect with others in fellowship.
-We can give up hope on having a better past and, instead, focus on what God can do today.
+This suggested one-day-at-a-time attitude is commonplace among those who have experienced the serenity that comes with overcoming addiction, working the twelve steps, and repairing relationships.
 Our commitment to spiritual progress requires that we pick up our cross daily, which we do not have to do alone.

 As Saint Paul references, we have known darkness.
 Some of us may still be living in the darkness while searching desperately for glimmers of light.
-Those of us that have been given the gift of sobriety must not take it for granted.
+Those of us that have been given the gift of new life are to not take it for granted.
 We know darkness and we know light, and we are asked to balance the two in order to be effective at helping others.